david-mears-2/colonies/game-design.md

 Another strategy (corresponding to irl 'usurpation swarms') is one of decapitation: if you kill the resident queen, you can take over the workforce and the resources.
 See usurpation steps in facts-about-bees.md.
 A simplified implementation of the multi-step process would be that if you kill the queen, a pheromone blast pretty quickly (one turn?) converts the bees inside the hive into the enemy team.
 Or that an enemy queen in a hive can release her pheromones to convert nearby bees regardless of whether the original queen is dead (optionally model the 'confusion' stage of conversion).
 The sneaky entering is also an interesting type of strategy the deserves some thought as to how to make it inconspicuous (probably using whatever mechanic by which 'silent robbing' works).

 Blockading (hive or resource): bees can monopolize resources, making fighting more interesting because it becomes about where you choose to prioritise sending your fighters, and you can do sneak raids in more than one location.
 'Patrolling' an area could be an automatable mechanic that functions both as an aggressive monopolization or a defense.

+Defensive strategy: make the opening of your hive narrower, or even block it off entirely (some stingless bees do this at night).
+This raises the possibility of 'sieging' a hive if you think you can benefit by depriving it of resources.

 ## Symbiosis